Jim Garlow: Message and beliefs

-Since most evangelicals reject jointly working with, or combining forces with, The Church of Jesus Christ of Latter-day Saints, rejecting Mormonism as "non-Christian," this led many to reject a rally in which Glenn Beck who is a Mormon and had invited Mormon leaders to participate.
+Since most evangelicals reject jointly working with, or combining forces with, The Church of Jesus Christ of Latter-day Saints, rejecting Mormonism as non-Christian, this led many to reject a rally in which Glenn Beck, who is a Mormon, had invited Mormon leaders to participate.
 Garlow has taken the position that working with Mormon leaders and church activities is appropriate and Christian.
-Garlow - who partnered with Mormons in California to help pass Proposition 8, the state's gay marriage ban, via ballot initiative in 2008 - is one of several high-profile evangelicals on the defensive about participating in Beck's rally, called Restoring Honor.
+Garlow – who partnered with Mormons in California to help pass Proposition 8, the state's gay marriage ban, via ballot initiative in 2008 – is one of several high-profile evangelicals on the defensive about participating in Beck's rally, called Restoring Honor.
 The rally, which was held near the Lincoln Memorial on the 47th anniversary of Martin Luther King Jr.'s "I Have a Dream" speech, was headlined by Sarah Palin.
 Christian critics of the event have taken specific aim at some evangelicals' participation in a pre-rally event Friday at the Kennedy Center called Glenn Beck's Divine Destiny.
 Beck, who many evangelicals say is not a Christian because of his Mormon beliefs, said on his website that the Friday event "will help heal your soul".
 "Guided by uplifting music, nationally-known religious figures from all faiths will unite to deliver messages reminiscent to those given during the struggles of America's earliest days," his site says of the event.
-"Glenn Beck is being used by God - mightily," Garlow wrote in the memo, which was obtained by CNN.
+"Glenn Beck is being used by God – mightily," Garlow wrote in the memo, which was obtained by CNN.
 "The left loves to slam him and do so viscerally and often with vulgarities.
 Glenn is not perfect...
 But his expose on America's sins is stellar."